 Highly crowded public places, such as amusement parks and movie theatres, can result in the rapid spread of COVID-19 infection.
 Learn how to protect yourself in such places.

 We visit amusement parks, carnivals, and similar places with our children for leisure and entertainment.
-With the ongoing pandemic, such highly crowded public places can result in the rapid spread of COVID-19 infection.
+With the number of cases increasing, such highly crowded public places can result in the rapid spread of COVID-19 infection.
 To prevent this spread, you should follow physical distancing and other COVID-19 preventive measures in these places.
 This article talks about various precautionary measures to be adopted while visiting amusement parks and similar places to prevent COVID-19 from spreading.

 SARS-CoV-2, the virus that causes COVID-19, can spread quickly between individuals in close contact.
 Respiratory droplets get released when an infected person sneezes, talks, or coughs.
 These droplets contain viruses, which land in the noses and mouths of people nearby, contaminating them, or they can inhale the droplets.
 Infected individuals that do not exhibit any symptoms can also spread the virus.
 Infection can also spread by touching a surface or some object with the SARS-CoV-2 virus on its surface and then rubbing your nose, mouth, or eyes.

-Before opening the amusement park or carnival for the general public, ensure all work areas, open spaces, and public utility areas, such as rides, gardens, museums, gift shops, and movie theatres, are properly sanitized using 1% Sodium Hypochlorite solution.
-After the entertainment park is reopened, please follow these safety tips:
+Before opening the amusement park or carnival for the general public, ensure all work areas, open spaces, and public utility areas, such as rides, gardens, museums, gift shops, and movie theaters, are properly sanitized using 1 % Sodium Hypochlorite solution.
+The following safety tips need to be followed even at this point of time,

-All frequently touched surfaces, such as handrails, benches, elevator buttons, doorknobs, slides, and washroom fittings, including floors and walls, should be cleaned and disinfected regularly using 1% Sodium Hypochlorite solution.
-This should be done before the Entertainment Park is opened, at the end of the day, and other regular intervals.
+All frequently touched surfaces, such as handrails, benches, elevator buttons, doorknobs, slides, and washroom fittings, including floors and walls, should be cleaned and disinfected regularly using 1 % Sodium Hypochlorite solution.
+This should be done before the entertainment park is opened, at the end of the day, and at other regular intervals.

 Multiple hand washing stations and hand sanitizers with a stand should be installed in various places, so the public can use them to sanitize their hands regularly.